JavaScript is disabled

 To help simplify things, the Australian Government has introduced several easier initiatives for small business and sole traders over the past decade.
 The most recent of these is a tax incentive called Temporary Full Expensing (TFE), and it was introduced in the 2020 budget as part of a series of measures to ease the Covid economic burden.

-Temporary Full Expensing does exactly what it says on the tin: for a limited amount of time, eligible businesses and sole traders can claim the full amount of their asset purchase expense in the year it was purchased, installed, or first used.
+Temporary Full Expensing does exactly what it says on the tin: for a limited amount of time (between 6 October 2020 and 30 June 2023), eligible businesses and sole traders can claim the full amount of their asset purchase expense in the year it was purchased, installed, or first used.

 In this article, we cover why TFE was introduced, who’s eligible for TFE, the timeframe for TFE claims, and how TFE makes things FAR easier for sole traders (whoo!).